FarronF/limerick-council-meetings/meetings/2017/09/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th July 2017.md

 leased by year end under these schemes.
 However, Limerick City and County

-Council are actively seeking to maximise the number of units delivered.--- 17
+Council are actively seeking to maximise the number of units delivered.
+---
+17

 NOTICES OF MOTION